Rural Long-Term Care Facilities

 Long-term care can be financed through various public and private sources, each with its own rules on what services are and aren't covered:

 Pays for a large share of long-term care services.
-Patient's income must be below a certain level and must meet state eligibility requirements related to the amount of assistance needed.
+Patients' assets and income must be below a certain level and must meet state eligibility requirements related to the amount of assistance needed.

 The resident and his or her family pay for services, using sources such as: